ahujajitesh63/Library-Natural-Language-Processing/Visualize effect of influencer tweets on price of an asset/README.md

 $ cd Visualize effect of influencer tweets on price of an asset
 $ python -m notebook
 ```
-* Click and Run the Notebook: Notebook - Machine Learning - GradientBoostingClassifier - Predict change in price of a stock using twitter sentiment.ipynb
+* Click and Run the Notebook: Notebook - Natural Language Processing - Plot effect of influencer tweets on price of an asset using NLP.ipynb

 ### Output
 * Result - 1 - Sentiment Analysis